smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 ### 4. Handling App Service Subscribers
 If you choose to make your app service available to other apps, you will have to handle requests to get your app service data when a consumer requests it directly.

 Handling app service subscribers is a two step process.
-First, you must @![iOS]register for notifications!@ @![android,javaSE,javaEE]setup listeners!@ from the subscriber.
+First, you must @![iOS]register for notifications from!@ @![android,javaSE,javaEE]setup listeners for!@ the subscriber.
 Then, when you get a request, you will either have to send a response to the subscriber with the app service data or if you have no data to send, send a response with a relevant failure result code.

 #### Listening for Requests
 First, you will need to @![iOS]register for notification of!@ @![android,javaSE,javaEE]setup a listener for!@ a `GetAppServiceDataRequest`.